-Tax legislation under the Organisation for Economic Co-operation and Development ("OECD") Common Reporting Standard for Automatic Exchange of Financial Account Information requires investment trust companies to provide personal information about certain investors who hold shares in investment trusts to HMRC.
-As an investment company, 3i Group plc is therefore required to provide information annually to HMRC on certain certificated shareholders and corporate entities.
+Tax legislation under the Organisation for Economic Co-operation and Development ("OECD") Common Reporting Standard for Automatic Exchange of Financial Account Information requires investment trust companies to provide information about certain shareholders in the company to HMRC.
+As an investment trust company, 3i Group plc is required to provide information annually to HMRC on certain certificated shareholders and corporate entities.
 This information includes country of tax residency as well as details of shares held and dividends received.
-HMRC may in turn exchange the information with the tax authorities of another country or countries in which the shareholder may be tax resident, where those countries (or tax authorities in those countries) have entered into agreements to exchange financial account information.
-Certain shareholders have been and will in future be sent a certification form for the purposes of collecting required information.
+HMRC may in turn exchange such information with the tax authorities of another country or countries in which the shareholder may be tax resident, where those countries (or tax authorities in those countries) have entered into agreements with the UK to exchange financial account information.
+Certain shareholders have been and will in future be sent a selfcertification form for the purposes of collecting required information.